-However, the most magical creature is one which I think looks a little like the creatures from The Dark Crystal, with a tubby body, long neck, and small head.
+However, the most magical creature is one that I think looks a little like the creatures from The Dark Crystal, with a tubby body, long neck, and small head.
 I don’t want to ruin the moment I saw, as I absolutely loved it and I know you will too, but it was an event which left the poor creature shaking in fear and cowering underneath its many layers of paper striped fur – it was so realistic.

 I’m not going to lie, the actual world within Paper Beast wasn’t as high quality as the character models.
 It looked nice but when you looked up close, the textures were quite simplistic and lacking details.
 However, I honestly can’t hold this against the game as it has almost fully-destructible terrain which can be manipulated and terraformed in real-time, so it’s most likely a little simplistic for that very reason.
 Outside of looking up close at the floor, the world around you is gorgeous, it really does remind me of Journey with the vast deserts, strange buildings and structures popping up, and there are even a few red sheets floating around.